nstuyvesant/sveltekit-auth-example/README.md

 It's an SPA built with SvelteKit and a PostgreSQL database back-end.
 It's coded in TypeScript and the website is styled using Bootstrap.

+Unlike most authentication examples, this SPA does not use callbacks that redirect back to the site.
+Because of that, **getSession()** in hooks.ts is useless.
+Instead, the client makes REST calls, gets the user in the body of the response (if successful) and adds the user to the client-side session store.

 The website supports two types of authentication:
 1. **Local accounts** via username (email) and password
    - The login form (/src/routes/login.svelte) sends the login info as JSON to endpoint /auth/login